ices-eg/wg_MGWG/length-dist/README.md

 ## Plan
 Perspective paper
-    Methods,
   What is a healthy length distribution?
        Model output LD (length distribution):
             Tracking LDs of several stocks from around the globe:
                         Pac Halibut, NEA Cod, George's Bank haddock